jeffmacinnes/stats_intro/basicStats.md

 ![](basicStats_files/figure-markdown_github/unnamed-chunk-18-1.png)

-The two distributions looks pretty similar, with mean for Durham being maybe slighty taller.
+The two distributions looks pretty similar, with the mean height for Durham being maybe slighty taller.
 Let's run some stats on this to see if there is a significant difference.

 ``` r
 # independent samples t-test